SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 Stems get exported to a new `SAMPLES/STEMS/` folder.

+Within the `STEMS` folder, when exporting stems, a folder with the `SONG NAME` is created if it does not already exist.
+Unsaved songs are saved with the song name `UNSAVED`.
+Thus, you will have a new folder named `SAMPLES/STEMS/SONG NAME/`.

-Within the `STEMS` folder, a folder with the `SONG NAME` is created for each stem export job which contains all the WAV file recordings.
+Within the `SONG NAME` folder, a folder for the type of export (e.g. `ARRANGER` or `SONG`) is created for each stem export job which contains all the WAV file recordings.

-If the same SONG is exported more than once, a 5 digit number incremental number is appended to that song's folder name.
+If the same SONG and EXPORT TYPE is exported more than once, a 2 digit number incremental number is appended to that export type's folder name (e.g. ARRANGER## or SONG##).

 ## Stem File Names